eduardoSantiag0/spring-mongodb-monastic-correspondence/README.md

+The aim of this project is to study Logging and CRUD operations with Mongo DB.

-# 📜 "Letters from the Leibowitz Scriptorium" Challenge
+# 📜 Monastic Correspondence

-## 🕰️ Narrative Context
+## 🕰️ Context

 After the collapse of civilization, monks from the Order of Saint Leibowitz dedicate themselves to preserving relics and records of the old world.
 They write and exchange **letters** between abbots, scribes, and explorers who scour the ruins of the past.

 This project implements a system to **register, store, and query these letters** circulating among the monks — while logging every action for audit and historical legacy purposes.

+The ideia for the project came by my reading of _A Canticle for Leibowitz_

 ---